 - attorneys’ fees for filing and pursuing the wrongful termination claim, and

-There are numerous factors that can impact the amount of damages you suffered for wrongful termination.
+Numerous factors can impact the amount of damages you suffer for wrongful termination.
 Among them are:

 - your salary,